marcosun/smooth-fetch/README.md

 ### `interceptors.request.main((path, defaultOptions, apiOptions, previousInterceptorResult) => ({url, options}))`

-Overwrite built-in request interceptor.
+Override built-in request interceptor.
 If it is the last interceptor before the actual network request, make sure it returns an object with property name url and options.
 The returned value will be passed to the next interceptor.

 ### `interceptors.request.append((path, defaultOptions, apiOptions, previousInterceptorResult) => ({url, options}))`